-As you prepare to renovate your bathroom in Northern Virginia this year, the first step is to evaluate your current needs, what you still like about the space, and what you would like to change.
-However, it also doesn’t hurt to draw inspiration from current trends and what they reveal about homebuyer behavior, especially as bathrooms contribute greatly to the value and appeal of a house.
+As you prepare to renovate your bathroom in Northern Virginia, the first step is to evaluate your current needs, what you still like about the space, and what you would like to change.
+This is important as this can help you avoid big mistakes while you remodel.
+However, it also doesn’t hurt to draw inspiration from current trends (such as the best tiles!) and what they reveal about homebuyer behavior, especially as bathrooms contribute greatly to the value and appeal of a house.

 Luxurious walk-in showers with a selection of faucets, including hand-held and overhead fixtures, are a popular feature for master bathrooms or guest bathrooms.
 Especially if you are designing your forever home, you may want to invest in a spacious, curbless walk-in shower that includes built-in seating.
 Frameless glass doors are also trending because they are easier to clean, and they help create a sleek, contemporary aesthetic.

-On the other hand, soaking in the tub may have become an important part of your self-care routine, especially amid the stress of the past year.
+Soaking in the tub may have become an important part of your self-care routine, especially amid the stress of the past few years.
 Freestanding, flat-bottom standalone tubs are all the rage these days, especially since the simple silhouette lends itself to a variety of bathroom design styles.
 If you have the space for a large soaking tub, it’s the perfect way to invest in your long-term health and happiness.
 However, manufacturers have also designed very sleek, compact standalone tubs that are appropriate for smaller bathrooms.
 Plus, you don’t have to use as much water to fill the tub.

-Whether you go with Pantone’s 2021 Colors of the Year—Ultimate Gray and Illuminating—or pick a color you personally find to be soothing and sophisticated, you want to look for durable paints that help your bathroom stay cleaner for longer.
-These paints are formulated to be stain-resistant, more hygienic and able to withstand rigorous cleaning.
-Additionally, since they resist mildew, they are a good fit for a space like the bathroom, which is susceptible to excessive moisture.
+When choosing a color you personally find to be soothing and sophisticated for your bathroom, you want to look for durable paints that help your bathroom stay cleaner for longer.
+These paints are formulated to be stain-resistant, more hygienic, and able to withstand rigorous cleaning.
+Additionally, since they resist mildew, they are a good fit for a space like a bathroom, which is susceptible to excessive moisture.

 Smart toilets and bidets used to seem like costly, even excessive, luxuries for a common household bathroom.
 However, according to the NKBA 2021 Design Trends Report, these fixtures have become increasingly popular for post-pandemic remodels.
 Smart toilets are considered more hygienic.
 Their unique features, such as touch-free flushing and self-closing lids, help mitigate the transmission of germs among household members and visitors.
 With smooth surfaces and clean lines, you also should have an easier time cleaning the outside of the fixture.

 Cluttered spaces create stress and are harder to keep clean.
 However, most families have numerous personal care items and accessories to store in the bathroom.
 So, what’s the solution?
-In 2021, built-in niches, recessed shelves and inset storage solutions are on the rise.
+Built-in niches, recessed shelves, and inset storage solutions are on the rise.
 You can apply this design style to several areas in your bathroom, including the shower, the walls beside your sink, or the area above your toilet.
-These carved-out nooks and crannies become the perfect spot for housing your toiletries, towels and cleaning supplies, as well as plants, candles and other types of décor.
+These carved-out nooks and crannies become the perfect spot for housing your toiletries, towels, and cleaning supplies, as well as plants, candles, and other types of décor.

 Bathrooms have become more than mere utilitarian spaces.
-With the right layout and design, your bathroom can become a simultaneously peaceful and rejuvenating oasis where you can start and finish your day in style.
-Whether you’re remodeling a master suite, half-bath or other type of bathroom at your home in the D.C.
+With the right layout, design, and contractor/architect your bathroom can become a simultaneously peaceful and rejuvenating oasis where you can start and finish your day in style.
+Whether you’re remodeling a master suite, half-bath, or another type of bathroom at your home in the D.C.
 Metro area, our team at Denny + Gardner can help.
 We offer a range of design-build services to assist with each aspect of your project and provide you with a seamless, rewarding remodeling process.